SPIRITUS SUPERIORIBUS SUBLATUS EST

 4½ x 6" $150 NZ, $5; Australia, $25, Rest of World, $50.

 3" x 4½" $100 NZ, $5; Australia, $20; Rest of World, $35.

-Specifications: Aircraft grade aluminium 6061 grade machined to .875".
-A standard relief plate with adhesive backing brings everything to type high, .918".
+Specifications: Aircraft grade aluminium 6061 grade machined to .875" or .853".
+A standard relief base with standard relief plate and adhesive backing brings everything to type high, .918".
 The bases are black anodised to harden and reduce wear.
 Finally they are laser-etched with a grid to facilitate alignment.

 © Moana Road Press 2014